inchulj/tms/README.md

 </a>

 <p align="left">
-Here I’ll explain how we can use both locally deployed DynamoDB instance and DynamoDB tables created on the AWS console.
-Additionally, I’ll add steps to follow in creating DynamoDB tables in an AWS console, and how to access those from our spring boot REST API using Spring Data.
+Here I explain how we use both locally deployed DynamoDB instance and DynamoDB tables created on the AWS console.
+Additionally, I add steps to follow in creating DynamoDB tables in an AWS console, and how to access the tables from our spring boot REST API using Spring Data.

-Technologies going to use,
+Technologies to use,

 - Java 1.8
 - Spring Boot 2.3.4 RELEASE